ENGLISH FOR CONGRESS POSITION PAPER (Revised April 2018)

 All prisoners would be paid minimum wage from which charges not

-to exceed 50% of their wages will be deducted for their food,
+to exceed 50% of their wages would be deducted for their food,

 opportunity to apply with good work and conduct recommendations